uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/tomcat/README.md

 Apache Tomcat is the recommended servlet container to use with uPortal.
 While uPortal requires a Servlet 3.0-compatible servlet container and another servlet container may be used, most uPortal implementers deploy to Apache Tomcat.
-Choosing Tomcat 8.x will likely allow uPortal adopters to get the best advice from the community.
+Choosing Tomcat 8.x will likely allow uPortal deployers to get the best advice from the community.

 See also